tigressine/shellcuts/docs/README.rst

 examples
 --------
 Here are some examples of Shellcuts in action.
+See this program's man page for more.
 ::
   $ pwd                               # Show current directory
   /home/tgsachse/Downloads